Request for Accommodations

 - The impact of their disabilities on their academics, social interactions, extracurricular activities and living environment (if requesting housing accommodations)

 - Their accommodation history

-- The accommodations they are requesting for the upcoming semester
+- The accommodations they are requesting for the upcoming or current semester

 Upon completion of the student’s intake interview and review of any associated documentation, the DS staff member will develop an individualized plan for the student.
 Students who are eligible for accommodations will receive a Notice of Eligibility via One Tech email outlining the adjustments for which they are approved.